-Full Cash Payment- Must be made on or prior to the first day of the semester (checks and credit cards accepted-Discover, MasterCard and Visa).
-Accounts not paid in full on or before the first day of the semester will be assessed a monthly late fee of \$25.00.
+Full Cash Payment: Must be made on or prior to the first day of the semester (checks and credit cards accepted-Discover, MasterCard and Visa).
+Accounts not paid in full on or before the first day of the semester will be assessed a \$25 late fee each month.